2020 Salvadoran political crisis: Background

-In early 2020, Salvadoran President Nayib Bukele wanted to secure a loan of 109 million dollars from the United States for law enforcement funding in the Territorial Control Plan.
+In early 2020, Salvadoran president Nayib Bukele wanted to secure a loan of 109 million dollars from the Central American Bank for Economic Integration for law enforcement funding in the Territorial Control Plan.
 The plan sought to increase funding for the National Civil Police and reduce street crime by violently confronting gangs.
 His plan was met by resistance from opposition parties, notably the right-wing Nationalist Republican Alliance (ARENA) and the left-wing Farabundo Martí National Liberation Front (FMLN), as his previous policies regarding law enforcement witnessed an increased militarization of police forces.

-Neither the political party Bukele ran under during the 2019 election, the center-right Grand Alliance for National Unity (GANA), and his newly formed center-right political party, Nuevas Ideas (NI), held a majority in the Legislative Assembly which was held by ARENA and the FMLN.
+Neither the political party Bukele ran under during the 2019 election, the center-right Grand Alliance for National Unity (GANA), nor his newly formed center-right political party, Nuevas Ideas (NI), held a majority in the Legislative Assembly which was held by ARENA and the FMLN.
 During his campaign, he swore he would crack down on gang violence and corruption.
 The two parties refused to approve Bukele's loan request as they demanded greater transparency regarding where the funds would be allocated, which Bukele refused to accept.
 Negotiations broke down leading to an effective gridlock in the Legislative Assembly by the end of January 2020.